uw-dims/dims-finalreport/docs/source/challenges.rst

 Separating DNS Name Spaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adding to the complexity of DNS and host naming is the situation of
+Adding to the complexity of DNS and host naming is the situation of multi-homed
-multi-homed hosts.
-Most people are used to one computer with one
-or two interfaces (like a laptop with either a wired Ethernet
+hosts.
+Most people are used to one computer with one or two interfaces (like a
-interface, or a WiFi interface, only one of which is active at any
+laptop with either a wired Ethernet interface, or a WiFi interface, only one of
-given time).
-That means the computer always has just one active
+which is active at any given time).
+That means the computer always has just one
-IP address, and since laptops are usually used for connecting as
+active IP address, and since laptops are usually used for connecting as a
-a client to remote services, don't even need to have a DNS name!
+client to remote services, don't even need to have a DNS name!

-Layered, segmented networks that involve external firewalling,
+Layered, segmented networks that involve external firewalling, Virtual Private
-Virtual Private Network (VPN) access to multi-segmented Virtual
-Local Area Network (VLAN) switched or virtual machine network
+Network (VPN) access to multi-segmented Virtual Local Area Network (VLAN)
-environments cause problems when it comes to host naming
+switched or virtual machine network environments cause problems when it comes
-and DNS naming.
+to host naming and DNS naming.

+The early implementation of DIMS DNS used a single DNS namespace, with multiple
+names per host that were arbitrarily chosen with some hosts having four or more
+names using A records, some in the ``prisem.washington.edu`` namespace, even
+though they only existed in the internal DNS server and not in the external
+authoritative name servers.

+For example, a DNS name like ``jira.prisem.washington.edu`` would exist in the
+internal server, mapping to an IP address in the ``140.142.29.0/14`` network
+block.
+Doing ``dig @128.95.120.1 jira.prisem.washington.edu`` (an official UW
+name server) or ``dig @8.8.8.8 jira.prisem.washington.edu`` (one of Google's
+name servers) would fail to get an IP address, but making the request of
+the internel server would work.
+Since Jira was running behind a reverse
+proxy, however, the host that was actually running the Jira server was
+not the one using the addres on the ``140.142.29.0/24`` network block, so
+a second DNS name ``jira-int.prisem.washington.edu`` (also non-existent
+externally) would map to the internal IP address, which was only accessible
+over a VPN.
+This resulted in a huge amount of confusion.
+Which host was
+actually running Jira?
+What port?
+What order for DNS servers has to exist
+to ensure the request goes to the internal DNS server first, not the
+external DNS servers that don't know the answer?

-The way that multi-homed network namespace management is handled
+The proper way that multi-homed network namespace management is handled is through the
-is through the use of *Split horizon* (or *split-brain*) DNS.
-This requires multiple DNS servers, multiple DNS zones,
+use of *Split horizon* (or *split-brain*) DNS.
+This requires multiple DNS
-and careful mapping of the IP addresses and DNS names for
+servers, multiple DNS zones, and careful mapping of the IP addresses and DNS
-each of the zones, as necessary to route packets properly
+names for each of the zones, as necessary to route packets properly through the
-through the correct interface.
-Again, this requires a much
+correct interface.
+Again, this requires a much deeper understanding of DNS than
-deeper understanding of DNS than is common.
+is common.

 Handling Dynamic Addressing on Mobile Devices